Santeria and Voodoo

-When African slaves were imported to America, they were taught Christianity, but some people continued to hold their traditional faiths.
+African slaves were taught Christianity once they reached America, but many enslaved people continued to continue to practice their traditional religious beliefs secretly.
 The result was a blending of traditional West African beliefs with Christianity.
-Today, many Afro-American folk religions continue to be practiced in the Caribbean, particularly among the poor and less educated people.
-They include Voodoo in Haiti, Santeria in Cuba, Shango in Trinidad, and Kuminia or Pocomania in Jamaica.
+Today, many Afro-American folk religions continue to be practiced in the Caribbean, particularly among the poor and less educated.
+They include Vodun or Voodoo in Haiti, Santeria in Cuba, Shango in Trinidad, and Kumina or Myal in Jamaica.

 The folk religions also provide an additional function, particularly in the remote sections of Haiti.
-Many practitioners of the religions are able to use tropical plants to relieve pain and cure illnesses.
-This is the only medical care available to some people.
+Many practitioners of the religions can use tropical plants to relieve pain and cure illnesses.
+These medications are sometimes the only medical treatments available to some people.

 Many people of the Caribbean profess to be Christians but feel comfortable with the rituals of the folk religions.
-In 1998, Pope John Paul II visited Cuba, where he urged Catholics to reject the practice of Santeria.
-In addition to the Caribbean, the folk religions are also practiced in American cities with large Caribbean populations.
-They include New Orleans, Miami, New York City, and Los Angeles.
+In 1998, Pope John Paul II visited Cuba, urging Catholics to reject the practice of Santeria.
+In addition to the Caribbean, folk religions are also practiced in American cities with large Caribbean populations, including New Orleans, Miami, New York City, and Los Angeles.

 Resources: